hzeller/bant/README.md

    exactly what `bant` sees).
 In general this is much faster than manually finding and opening the file, in particular when it is in some external project (consider `bant print @abseil-cpp//absl/strings`).
-   If you _want_ to open the file `bant list-target //foo/bar:baz` will output the filename and exact line/column range where the target resides.
+   If you _want_ to open the file, `bant list-target //foo/bar:baz` will output the filename and exact line/column range where the target resides.

- * Use `lib-headers` if you're unsure what exactly the library was to depend on for a particular header file.
+ * Use `lib-headers` if you want to know the library to depend on for a particular header file.
 Or, do that automatically with `dwyu`...

  * `dwyu` Depend on What You Use (DWYU): Determine which dependencies are needed in `cc_library()`, `cc_binary()`, and `cc_test()` targets.
    Greps through their declared sources to find which headers they include.